rmcmurray/korg-ex800-editor/README.md

 ## Screenshots

-The main window of the application looks like the following illustration, where you can edit the parameters for the Digitally-Controlled Oscillators (DCOs) and view the Envelope Generators (EGs):
+The main window of the application looks like the following illustration, where you can select the voice to edit, modify the parameters for the Digitally-Controlled Oscillators (DCOs), and view a graphic representation of the Envelope Generators (EGs):

 ![Main Window](./Screenshots/screenshot-main-screen.png)